 In Strange Encounters: Metaphysics, Algae and Carcinoma, the third piece of the series, she attempted human-plant inter-cognition on the cellular level, more precisely on a level of intercellular communication.
 Algae cells encountered carcinoma cells, and they “met” each other.
 Equipped with the insights gained from the series, she is opening a new chapter of her artistic endeavours.

-Just recently in Kapelica Gallery, she has opened a new exhibition titled Nociceptor: lip reading.
-It a presentation of a project, which is an attempt of repeating a made-up, not yet started scientific experiment in which a “linguist and polyglot Mi Yu” “attempted and achieved “a meaningful exchange between a Ficus benjamina tree and a human, which could, in a broader sense, be described as a conversation”.
-It conveys an interesting conceptual shift: from thinking of communication tools, such as language, as inherently and solely human, to think how to create or establish one, that would potentially enable us to have a chat with plants.
+Just recently, in Kapelica Gallery, she opened a new exhibition titled Nociceptor: lip reading.
+It is a presentation of a project, which is an attempt of repeating a made-up, not yet started scientific experiment in which a “linguist and polyglot Mi Yu” “attempted and achieved “a meaningful exchange between a Ficus benjamina tree and a human, which could, in a broader sense, be described as a conversation”.
+It conveys an interesting conceptual shift: from thinking of communication tools, such as language, as inherently and solely human to think how to create or establish one that would potentially enable us to have a chat with plants.

 Your artistic practices combine natural science, living systems, new media and performance with a re-appropriation of the scientific methodology.
 For those that are not familiar with your work, could you tell us a bit about your background and when and how did the fascination with biological systems come about?

 I’m trained as a scientist.
 Perhaps that is not at the root of my fascination, but likely the reason I referred to living beings as “biological systems”.
 Biology is the softest of hard sciences and cultivates a certain intuitive understanding of how life functions; along this, one also develops a strong sense of how misleading it is to think of organisms or ecosystems in terms of control and manipulation.